Colorado

 In 2024, Colorado Governor Polis (D) signed the most ambitious piece of legislation (CO SB 205) addressing artificial intelligence (AI) yet enacted into law.
 However, the governor’s statement expressed his “reservations” about the scope of the legislation.
 “I am concerned about the impact this law may have on an industry that is fueling critical technological advancements across our state for consumers and enterprises alike.”
 The new law regulates “high-risk artificial intelligence systems” that make “consequential decisions” of “significant effect” on a list of consumer-facing industries.

-Importantly, obligations on developers and deployers would not begin until February 1, 2026, and would require the use of “reasonable care” to protect consumers from any known or “reasonably foreseeable” risks of algorithmic discrimination.
+After a 2025 bill (CO SB 4) was enacted, delaying the implementation of this law until June 30, 2026.
+Once effective, the law would require developers and deployers use “reasonable care” to protect consumers from any known or “reasonably foreseeable” risks of algorithmic discrimination.
 Developers would be required to make certain disclosures and documentation available to deployers, the attorney general, and the public.
 Deployers would be required to implement a risk management policy and program and complete an impact assessment of the system.
 By placing an effective date over a year and a half away, lawmakers will have time to amend the statute to adjust for technological changes between now and when the AI mandates go into effect.

 Under the bill, deployers must notify consumers when “high-risk” AI systems are a substantial factor in consequential decisions, make certain disclosures, provide an opportunity to opt out of having personal data processed for profiling, provide an opportunity to correct data, and provide an opportunity to appeal an adverse decision and allow for human review.
 Deployers with under 50 employees are exempt from these requirements.
 AI systems that interact with consumers must disclose that the interaction is with an AI system.
 The law would only be enforceable by the attorney general (i.e., no private right of action), and companies can be provided a right to cure any violations.